rwieruch/blog_robinwieruch_content/what-is-new-in-react-16.md

   ]
 {{< /highlight >}}

 Still you would have to use the {{% a_blank "key attribute" "https://reactjs.org/docs/lists-and-keys.html" %}} to make it easier for React to identify your elements in a list of elements.
+Although the maintainers behind React already {{% a_blank "discuss to remove the keys for static content" "https://github.com/facebook/jsx/issues/84" %}}.
 By returning those fragments, it becomes simple to place a group of elements next to each other without the need to add intermediate parent elements:

 {{< highlight javascript >}}
 const CurrySoup = () =>